“You can’t upload love, you can’t download time, you can’t Google all of life’s answers. You must actually live some of your life.” – Anonymous

 Passive Screen Time

 Passive screen time is exactly what it sounds like, watching a screen while our body is at rest.
 Parents typically know that this time needs to be monitored and limited.
 On the other hand, interactive screen time is when our bodies and minds are both engaged (i.e., video games).
-This is less likely to be monitored and is perceived to be less harmful because the child is physically active.
+This is less likely to be monitored and perceived as less harmful because the child is physically active.
 But it is actually thought to be more damaging to the developing brain than passive screen time.
-Screen-based media has been shown to physically change the brain structure — it leads to white matter changes, impacting learning language and literacy skills in young children.
+Screen-based media has been shown to physically change the brain structure — it leads to white matter changes, impacting young children’s learning language and literacy skills.9

 Interactive Screen Time